kayla-hale/Multiplex-Dynamics/README.txt

 %       nodes are in S+1:N. Food web networks are SxS.
 %   plants, app, rewards, etc.: vectors of indices identifying species in
 %       that guild.
 If a guild is empty, the vector is empty also (== []).
-%	In particular, TL2 is the union of herbivores and added-species.
+%	In particular, TL2 is the union of herbivores and added-animals.
 %   pollinator_list: an array of structs, with each struct a list of
 %       pollinators that link to that app's rewards node
-%   C: connectance of the entire network (see Figure S3)
+%   C: connectance of the entire network (see Fig. S4)
 %
 % The METABOLICS .mat files provide metabolic rate, which is used to
 % calculate allometrically-scaled parameters in the DYNAMICS functions.
 The